scrapcomputing/MCEBlaster/README.md

 Sampling offset 3:         |     |     |     |

 ```

+The reason why offsets are needed and a demonstration of how they work can be found in [video part 3](https://www.youtube.com/watch?v=SX1B-mfE6yk).

 ## Centering the image
 - Push the `AUTO ADJUST` button.
 This works best when the image shown is full from border to border.